marko-js/marko/docs/marko-json.md

 }
 ```

-In the above, all attributes prefixed with `data-` are described to be a `string`.
+In the above, all attributes prefixed with `data-` are configured to be a `string`.

-> **Note:** Future versions of Marko will work toward describing these definitions/types within the component itself, largely reducing the need for this configuration file.
+> **Note:** Future Marko versions will describe these definitions/types in the component itself, reducing the need for this configuration file.

 ### Paths

-There are several options that provide a way to override the default discovery of certain files such as the template.
-Typically you should allow Marko to find these files automatically, however here is a short reference in case you encounter these in the wild.
+There are several options that override the default discovery of component files, such as the template.

+Typically, you should let Marko find these files automatically, but here is a reference in case you encounter these settings in the wild.

 ```javascript
 {